OWASP/owasp-mastg/Document/0x04b-Mobile-App-Security-Testing.md

 * File access is not deactivated in the WebView (see OMTG-ENV-006)
 * The function addJavascriptInterface() is used (see OMTG-ENV-008)

-As a summary, a reflected Cross-Site Scripting is no concern for a mobile App, but a stored Cross-Site Scripting or injected JavaScript through MITM can become a dangerous vulnerability if the WebView in used is configured insecurely.
+In summary, a reflected Cross-Site Scripting is no concern for a mobile App, but a stored Cross-Site Scripting vulnerability or MITM injected JavaScript can become a dangerous vulnerability if the WebView if configured insecurely.

 #### Cross-Site Request Forgery (CSRF)

-The same problem described with reflected XSS also applied to CSRF attacks.
+The same problems with reflected XSS also applied to CSRF attacks.
 A typical CSRF attack is executed by sending a URL to the victim(s) that contains a state changing request like creation of a user account or triggering a financial transaction.
-As a WebView is only a slim browser it is not possible for a user to insert a URL into a WebView of an app and also clicking on a link will not open the URL in a WebView of an App.
-Instead it will open directly within the browser of Android.
+Just as with XSS, it is not possible for a user to insert a URL into a WebView of an app.
 Therefore a typical CSRF attack that targets a WebView in an app is not applicable.

 The basis for CSRF attacks, access to session cookies of all browser tabs and attaching them automatically if a request to a web page is executed is not applicable on mobile platforms.
 This is the default behaviour of full blown browsers.
 Every app has, due to the sandboxing mechanism, it's own web cache and stores it's own cookies, if WebViews are used.
 Therefore a CSRF attack against a mobile app is by design not possible as the session cookies are not shared with the Android browser.